Self Pack Shipping Container Logistics Questions & Answers

 Please ask us for a quote today.
 Call 1300 857 851

-Yes you are required to complete WA Quarantine Forms.
+Yes you are required to complete WESTERN AUSTRALIA AND TASMANIA Quarantine Forms.

-If you are moving to Western Australia you will be required by WA Quarantine .to declare goods in your container before arrival.
+If you are moving a container into Western Australia or Tasmania you will be required by WA and TAS Quarantine .to declare goods in your container before arrival.

-We will email you the WA Quarantine forms required.
+We will email you the WA or TAS Quarantine forms required.

 These quarantine forms must be signed and returned to our office prior to the departure of your container in another state.